OhioMathTeacher/docminer/docs/EXECUTABLE_DOWNLOAD.md

-# 📥 Download Research Buddy - Ready to Run!
+# 📥 Download DocMiner - Ready to Run!

 **NO Python, NO setup, NO command line - Just download and double-click!**